 Florida casinos boasts a wide selection of tribal casinos, commercial casinos and racinos.
 Racinos offer a mix of slots and pari-mutuel facilities.
 Tribal operators are dominated by the Seminole Tribe of Indians who run the biggest operations.

-The Hard Rock Sportsbook had a soft launch under the control of the Seminole Tribe of Indians, before it was revoked by federal court.
+The Hard Rock Sportsbook had a soft launch under the control of the Seminole Tribe of Indians before it was revoked by the federal court.

 The current legal landscape in Florida gives the Seminole Tribe a monopoly over online gambling in Florida state.
 Gamblers could see further apps branded with the Seminole Classic Casino Hollywood or Seminole Casino Coconut Creek.
 There is no word on independent casinos such as Magic City Casino getting its own sports betting app.